mcdemarco/prepub/README.md

 If you're going for a continuous paragraph style like in old gamebooks, you can change `--epub-chapter-level=2` to `--epub-chapter-level=1` and remove the line in the stylesheet that handles 2-page layouts, but this is in no way a recommendation.

+### Making Kindle books

+You can convert your ePub directly to Kindle using [KindleGen](https://www.amazon.com/gp/feature.html?docId=1000765211) or the [Kindle Previewer](http://www.amazon.com/kindleformat/kindlepreviewer).

 ## Versions

 ### 1.1.0